-According to the University policy, students enter the probation process when their cumulative GPA is below 2.0 or term GPA is below 1.0.
-During the probation process, students are required to meet with Academic Success staff and schedule a series of support activities.
-Part of the support system includes choosing one of the three following supports:
+According to the University policy, students enter the probation process when their cumulative GPA is below 2.0 or term GPA is or is below 1.0.
+During the probation process, students are required to meet with Academic Success Coach and schedule a series of support activities.
+Part of the support system includes choosing and fully participating in one of the following support programs:

 These activities are designed to identify the factors that contributed to your academic challenges, address these challenges, and/or build stronger academic skills for future success.